 - I. USE NDA to pitch an idea to investors

-- Examples of confidentiality agreements
+- Examples of nondisclosure agreements

 - Inventors are unlikely to enforce the contract because litigation is expensive